husarion/rosbot-docker/demo/README.md

 > sudo sudo apt-get update && sudo apt-get install -y unison inotify-tools rsync
 > ```

+In this project you will be asked to modify `.env` and `dds-config.xml` files.
+You need to have the same changes applied both on your robot and laptop/pc.

 In the `demo/` folder, there is a script for auto-syncing of this repo with your ROSbot (so you can clone this repo only on your laptop).

 If IP address of your robot in LAN is `10.5.10.64`, run (it uses `rsync` for synchronization):